Asu Kepaoa: 2023

 Kepaoa played a total of 19 games for the Wests Tigers in the 2023 NRL season as the club finished with the Wooden Spoon for a second straight year.

 2024

 On 12 June, Kepaoa was released from his Wests Tigers contract to sign a two-year deal with Penrith.
 Kepaoa made no first grade appearances for Penrith in 2024.
 He would instead play for the clubs reserve grade team scoring ten tries in 13 matches.

 2025

 On 31 July, Newcastle announced that they had signed Kepaoa on a two-year deal.
 Keoaoa had been playing for Penrith's NSW Cup side where he scored 21 tries in 18 games.

 Controversy

 On 31 January 2021, Kepaoa and fellow NRL player Zane Musgrove were detained by the police after allegedly abusing officers and refusing to move on from outside of the Coogee Bay Hotel.
 They were released without charge, however Kepaoa was issued with an infringement notice.
 The matter was then passed on to the NRL Integrity Unit.

+On 19 June 2026, in a NSW Cup match between the Newcastle Knights and the St George Illawarra Dragons, Kepaoa was sent off for an alleged homophobic slur against a Dragons player.

+Kepaoa was later suspended for six matches over the incident.